The AMD Ryzen 5 8600G wins in 10 out of 14 comparable specs, with 2 ties. Its biggest advantage is Max Memory (100% better).

 AI Versus Verdict

-Users prioritizing memory-intensive tasks should choose the AMD Ryzen 5 8600G to take advantage of its doubled capacity.
-Conversely, the AMD Ryzen 7 2700X remains the appropriate selection for users who specifically require the 33% higher core count for their particular computing needs.
-By weighing the importance of total cores against the benefits of increased memory support, buyers can select the processor that best aligns with their specific hardware requirements.
+Users prioritizing memory-intensive tasks should select the AMD Ryzen 5 8600G to take advantage of its doubled capacity.
+Conversely, the AMD Ryzen 7 2700X remains the appropriate choice for users who specifically require a 33% higher total core count for their computing needs.
+By focusing on these distinct advantages, buyers can align their choice with either the expanded memory ceiling of the newer processor or the higher core density of the older model.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.